-The EPA states, “Radon is a health hazard with a simple solution.”
+According to the EPA, “Radon is a health hazard with a simple solution.”
 Once radon reduction measures are in place, home buyers need not worry about the quality of the air in the home.
 If a house you’re interested in tests positive for high levels of radon, odds are, other houses in the area are likely to have high levels as well.
-Since removing radon is relatively simple, your family will be safe in a home with a radon reduction system in place.
+Since removing radon is relatively simple, your family will be safe in a home that has a radon reduction system in place.

-Even if a professional radon test indicates safe levels of radon, if the house settles in the future, a tiny foundation crack could allow the gas to begin seeping in without your knowledge.
-To be on the safe side, install one or more radon detectors on the lower floors of your home, such as the Corentium Home Radon Detector (available from Amazon).
-These detectors alert you by beeping if radon levels rise so you can take steps to mitigate the problem.
+Even if a professional radon test reveals that a home’s radon levels are relatively safe, its levels can change over time.
+If the house settles, for example, a tiny foundation crack could allow the gas to seep in.
+For this reason it’s a good idea to install one or more radon detectors, such as the Corentium Home Radon Detector, on the lower floors of your home.
+These detectors alert you by beeping if radon levels rise, at which point you can take steps to mitigate the problem.

 What to Do if You Think You’ve Been Exposed to Radon